Brett-Kennedy/FeatureSelection_-Experimental-/README.md

 x = pd.DataFrame(data.data)
 y = data.target

-# Pre-process the data (skipped here, but inlcuded in the notebook.
+# Pre-process the data (skipped here, but inlcuded in the notebook).
 # This removes nulls and encodes categorical fields.

 # Divide the data into train and validate sets